 JCRL’s founders have already worked for years on a pro bono basis in different volunteer capacities, most commonly as “Jews for Religious Liberty.”
 They have filed briefs in cases including Little Sisters of the Poor (2016) (arguing that religious institutions should be exempt from the Obamacare mandate to cover abortifacients in employer-provided health care); Masterpiece Cakeshop (2017) (in defense of a baker sued for refusing to cater a gay wedding); Arlene’s Flowers (2017) (in defense of a florist sued for refusing to provide flowers for a gay wedding); Harvest Family Church vs. FEMA (2017) (arguing that FEMA aid should be equally available to religious and secular institutions); City of Bloomfield vs. Felix (2017) (maintaining that a monument of the Ten Commandments on state land does not violate the Establishment Clause); and Gagliardi vs. City of Boca (2017) (opposing a city ordinance targeting a Jewish house of worship).
-In a short time, JCRL’s founders have submitted 15 legal briefs, recruited a volunteer network of accomplished attorneys, and written many op-eds in Jewish and general media outlets in defense of religious liberty.
+In only three years, JCRL’s founders have submitted 22 legal briefs, recruited a volunteer network of accomplished attorneys, and written many op-eds in Jewish and general media outlets in defense of religious liberty.
 We have also worked to spur public statements and action on religious liberty affairs by Jewish communal leadership, such as resolutions by the Rabbinical Council of America calling to repeal the HHS abortifacient mandate.

 JCRL aims to work on several fronts:

 - Litigation: Advancing a strong Jewish legal defense of religious liberty through the submission of amicus briefs in key legal cases, eventually building a full litigation practice representing clients as counsel of record;